solana-labs/solana-ping-api/README.md

 - put executable file in ~/ping-api-server
 - cp config.yaml.samle to ~/ping-api-server/config.yaml and modify it
 - use cp-to-real-config.sh to copy config.yaml to ~/.config/ping-api/config.yaml
-- start service by sudo sysmtemctl start solana-ping-api.service
+- start service by `sudo sysmtemctl start solana-ping-api.service`
 - you can check log by ```sudo tail -f /var/log/syslog | grep ping-api```

 ## Alert Spam Filter

 Alert Spam Filter could be changed frequently.
-The updte to date (4/18/2022) setting  is as below.
+The update to date (4/18/2022) setting  is as below.
 ```
     Threshold increases when
     Loss > 20 % -> new threshold = 50% -> send alert